Understanding What Paper Can And Can't Be Recycled

 landfill site

-Landfills are filling up at an alarming rate and recycling paper can help alleviate the burden on them.
-The paper makes up a significant portion of municipal solid waste, and by recycling it, we can reduce the volume of waste that ends up in landfills.
+Landfills are filling up at an alarming rate, and recycling paper can help alleviate the burden on them.
+Paper makes up a significant portion of municipal solid waste, and by recycling it, we can reduce the volume of waste that ends up in landfills.

 4. Saves Energy

-Manufacturing paper from recycled fibres requires less energy than producing paper from virgin wood pulp.
-This is because the process of producing virgin paper pulp involves extensive washing, screening and bleaching while recycling paper fibres requires less intensive preparation.
+Manufacturing paper from recycled fibers requires less energy than producing paper from virgin wood pulp.
+This is because the process of producing virgin paper pulp involves extensive washing, screening, and bleaching, while recycling paper fibers requires less intensive preparation.

 5. Creates Jobs